Home Articles FAQ Site Map Partners

 Usually this is not a problem - you assign your judgment to the JE, and the recovery process begins.
 Once a JE agrees to enforce your judgment, we refer you to them.
 Then JudgmentBuy steps out of the picture.

-The Judgment Enforcer wants to be paid even more than you do, so they will enforce your judgment as fast as the reality of the debtor's situation allows.
+The judgment enforcer wants to be paid even more than you do, so they will enforce your judgment as fast as the reality of the judgment debtor’s situation allows.